troglobit/troglobit.github.io/content/post/2021-01-13-my-email-setup.markdown

 Here's my `~/.mbsyncrc` for GMail, I've included the BusyBox folder, which is that project's mailing list.
 Filtering of incoming mail to that list is done by GMail, not documented here.
+Make sure to create the parent directory `~/mail/gmail`.

-Please notice that I've removed my application-specific password, you'll have to get your own for you account.
+> Please notice that I've removed my application-specific password,
+> you'll have to get your own for you account.

 ```cfg
 IMAPAccount gmail